ThanosApollo/MedNotes/Biology/Parasites.md

 # 87. Dicrocoelium dendriticum (D. lanceatum).
+* Liver fluke, Belongs to the Class Trematoda(flukes)
+* Two intermediate hosts(Snail, ant) -> Mainly found in grazing animals
+* Life cycle :
+    * Grazing animal(e.g cow) ingests ant with metacercaria
+    * Matures into adult fluke in the bile duct of liver
+    * Eggs are passed in feces
+    * Snail digests eggs from animal feces, where they hatch and mature into cercaria
+    * Cercaria are found in snail slime, which ants ingest
+    * Metacercaria encyst in ant

 # 88. Opisthorchis felineus.
 Genus Schistosoma and its species.
 # 89. Class Cestoda.
 Diphyllobothrium latum.
 # 90. Taenia saginata.
 Taenia solium.